UoMResearchIT/SpanishPlumeAnalysis/RIP/README.md

 The jobscript info will be saved in `tests/results`.
 Note that the output directories need not be in `tests/results`, but it is a good idea that they are to keep you sane.

+### Generating inputs files

+The python script `RIP/CSF/GenerateInputs.py` can be used to generate the inputs for the desired simulations/trajectories.

 ### Pre-processing data for new simulations

 If you want to generate many trajectories for a simulation, it is a good idea to pre-process the data first, and compute the trajectories re-using the pre-processed data.